Fractionalized Fermi liquids and the cuprate phase diagram: Fractionalized Fermi liquids

 The value $\Phi$ was fixed by the magnitude of the fermion pseudogap near wavevectors $(0,\pi)$, $(\pi, 0)$, the values of the $t_{\vi\vj}$ are known from observations at large doping, and only the values of the $t_{1,\vi\vj}$ were fitting parameters.
 The results provide a good fit to observations over a wide range of frequency across the Brillouin zone.

 We show the theory for the zero energy photoemission spectral weight in Fig.~\ref{fig:photo}.

 There are 4 hole pockets, each of fractional area $p/8$, which are obtained from the hybridization of the $c_\alpha$ band of density $1+p$ and the $f_{1 \alpha}$ band of density 1 in Eq.~(\ref{HKLmf}).
 (In contrast, in spin density wave theory, we would hybridize the $c_\alpha$ band of density $1+p$, with a $(\pi, \pi)$ momentum-shifted $c_\alpha$ band also of density $1+p$ to obtain pockets of area $p/4$.)
 The pockets of Fig.~\ref{fig:photo} do have faint, but visible, `backsides'.
-In contrast, the observations show only `Fermi arcs' corresponding to the front sides of the pockets (See Fig.~\ref{fig:arc}a later), with no visible backsides.
-We will consider the influence of fluctuations on this photoemission spectrum in Section~\ref{sec:arc}, where we will see that they do indeed produce the observed Fermi arcs.
+In contrast, the observations show only `Fermi arcs' corresponding to the front sides of the pockets (see Fig.~\ref{fig:arc}a later), with no clearly visible backsides (although there are some indications of backsides \cite{Johnson08,Johnson10,YRZEPL,Johnson11,PDJ18}).
+We will consider the influence of thermal fluctuations on this photoemission spectrum in Section~\ref{sec:arc}, where we will see that they can indeed produce the observed Fermi arcs in the intermediate temperature pseudogap.

 In the antinodal region, there is a good match with the dispersion of the gapped electronic excitations, as show in Fig.~\ref{fig:antinode}.

 The observations \cite{Shen11} have the notable feature that the Fermi wavevectors ($k_{F1,2}$ in Fig.~\ref{fig:antinode}a) in the Fermi surface without the pseudogap are distinct from the positions of the minimum pseudogap ($k_{G1,2}$ in Fig.~\ref{fig:antinode}a); these wavevectors would be the same if Cooper-pairing was the origin of the pseudogap.
 In our theory, the distinction is enabled by the distinct sizes of the $c_\alpha$ and $f_{1\alpha}$ Fermi wavevectors shown in Fig.~\ref{fig:antinode}b.
 A related model for the anti-nodal spectrum has been discussed in Ref.~\cite{Tsvelik_review}.